Sloeber/arduino-eclipse-plugin/Eclipse update site/WebContent/fragments/how_to/update.md

 After this do the **after update actions**

- How to the arduino version
+ How to update the arduino ide version
 =========================
 Install the arduino IDE as you would do usually.
 After this do the **after update actions**